Center, Texas: History

-Tyson Foods – Tyson Foods, Inc. is an American multinational corporation based in Springdale, Arkansas, that operates in the food industry.
-The company is the world's second largest processor and marketer of chicken, beef, and pork.
-The center, Texas, operation is a chicken processing facility.

 Events

 The city celebrates a county wide Watermelon Festival in July and the East Texas Poultry Festival in October each year.
 The poultry festival is accompanied by the Poultry Festival Pageant in which high school Juniors of the county participate.
 The Pageant crowns a Poultry Festival Queen who presides over the three-day Poultry Festival.
 The festival is in honor of John Moosberg who started the broiler house system in Shelby County.
 A mural of the events is located in the Farmers State Bank with John Mooseberg's picture.
 The Queen is decided by a board of non-partisan, appointed judges.
 The annual What A Melon Festival also crowns a queen to reign over the festival in July each year.

 Also in Shelby County there is the Miss Shelby County Pageant.
 The Pageant is open to all Shelby County Young Ladies and a PreTeen, JrTeen, Teen and Miss Queen is crowned.
 The title holder represents Shelby County throughout her annual reign at many area events.

 Also each fall, in August, junior girls from Shelby County high schools compete against each other in the Poultry festival pageant the winner wins a $2,000 scholarship.